nishanttotla/ResearchVisualizer/README.md

 Open a terminal and cd to the project directory.
 Then start a local server.
 A simply python server should suffice: python -m SimpleHTTPServer 8888

-Then open your browser and go to localhost:8888
+Then open your browser and go to localhost:8888/publications.html

-This will open the index.html visualization.
+This will open the primary publications visualization.

 Dependencies:
 This tool uses the following Javascript libraries: